js1019/PlanetaryModels/README.md

 + [fmmlib3d](https://github.com/zgimbutas/fmmlib3d) from Leslie Greengard and Zydrunas Gimbutas
 + [a MATLAB script](https://www.mathworks.com/matlabcentral/fileexchange/58002-write-binary-vtk-file-for-tetrahedral-grid-with-scalar-and-vector-data?s_tid=prof_contriblnk) for vtk users by Shawn Walker

-I put most of the original materials under different folders with some minor changes for this application.
+We've put most of the original materials under different folders with some minor changes for this application.